 If George Washington was the American savior, then Benedict Arnold was Judas Iscariot.
 Arnold was the most talented field general on the Continental side and was perhaps Washington’s closest friend and ally.
-In 1777, General Arnold’s leadership at Saratoga proved decisive and without it, the Continental army may have lost those crucial battles changing the outcome of the war.
+In 1777, General Arnold’s leadership at Saratoga proved decisive; without it, the Continental army may have lost those crucial battles, changing the war’s outcome.

 Major André left his meeting with Arnold and was traveling back to Manhattan.
-Near Tarrytown, he was stopped by three Continental soldiers and upon interrogation and detention, the documents were discovered.
-Arnold, while waiting to receive Washington for breakfast, learned of André’s arrest and fled his headquarters on the east bank of the river; he then boarded the HMS Vulture and permanently defected to the British army.
+Near Tarrytown, three Continental soldiers stopped him, and upon interrogation and detention, the documents were discovered.
+While waiting to receive Washington for breakfast, Arnold learned of André’s arrest and fled his headquarters on the river’s east bank; he then boarded the HMS Vulture and permanently defected to the British army.

 Because André, a British commissioned officer, was not traveling in uniform but instead traveling in plain clothes, he was not held as a prisoner of war.
 Rather, he was tried and convicted of being a spy, and the penalty for espionage was death.